ethdebug/solidity-data-representation/src/locations-detailed.md

 Since the last slot may not contain a full 32 bytes, it is zero-padded on the right.

-*Remark*: In Solidity versions 0.5.3 and 0.5.5 specifically, there is a bug that can cause particular `bytes` and `string`s to lack the padding on the end, resulting in the alignment bug [mentioned above](#user-content-locations-in-detail-memory-in-detail).
+*Remark*: In a few specific versions of Solidity, there is a bug that can cause particular `bytes` and `string`s to lack the padding on the end, resulting in the alignment bug [mentioned above](#user-content-locations-in-detail-memory-in-detail).